 HCI is concerned with the design, evaluation and implementation of interactive computing systems for human use, and with the study of major phenomena surrounding their use.

-Comm Policy/Planning is concerned with models for the formation and implementation of communication policy and planning in world, national, and local arenas that bring about or inhibit social, economic, and technical development in communication systems and their environments.
+Information Policy/Planning is concerned with models for the formation and implementation of information policy and planning in world, national, and local arenas that bring about or inhibit social, economic, and technical development in communication systems and their environments.